Pilates Arrow as The Best Back Exercise

 Hold for a full breath sequence in and out then lower and repeat for 4-6 repetitions.

-Caution: Extension is not recommended for those with spinal stenosis.
-You may modify this exercise by placing a small rolled up towel or pillow under your pelvis to keep your back slightly flexed.
+Caution: Back extension exercise is not recommended for those with spinal stenosis.
+You may modify this best back exercise by placing a small rolled up towel or pillow under your pelvis to keep your back slightly flexed.

 Advanced Level Arrow:

 Lift your chest and head both off the mat, keeping your nose pointed down.
 Raise your arms up and reach for the end of the mat.
-Feel your shoulder blades working by pulling your arms up and together.
+Feel your shoulder blades working by pulling your arms up and together clasping your hands if you are able.

 Keep your abs zipped up and shoulder blades sliding down your back.